IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Finance and Insurance Service (FAIS) Profile stores, categorizes, and facilitates the administration of centralized claims and finance data for patient care.
 The service receives claims/financial data from Point of Service (POS) applications (including financing applications acting as a point of service interface outside of other POS systems) and curates the management of them.

-This profile is initially focused on a greenfield implementation, a new system without relying on existing infrastructure or code, in emerging markets.
+This profile is initially focused on a greenfield implementation, a new system without relying on existing infrastructure or code, in low resource settings.
 This isn't to say it can't be applied in other areas, but this is the initial scope.
-Implementations with existing infrastructure may want to review [X12N - Insurance](https://x12.org/products/transaction-sets), [DaVinci Payer Data Exchange (PDex)](https://hl7.org/fhir/us/davinci-pdex/), and/or [DaVinci Prior Authorization Support (PAS)](https://hl7.org/fhir/us/davinci-pas/).
+Implementations with existing infrastructure or more available resources may want to review [X12N - Insurance](https://x12.org/products/transaction-sets), [DaVinci Payer Data Exchange (PDex)](https://hl7.org/fhir/us/davinci-pdex/), and/or [DaVinci Prior Authorization Support (PAS)](https://hl7.org/fhir/us/davinci-pas/).

 This collection of workflows allows an external system to save and retrieve Finance and Insurance Information.
 The workflows are designed to support the following types of data exchanges with systems.